It’s important that, before you dig too far into Our Inspired Hearts, you learn a little (or a lot) about the things that inspire the author.

 And like the true spitfire I am, I looked her dead in the eye and cried out, “Well, there is today!”

 The 25 minutes of the game we got to see were all worth it.
 Admittedly, I could still cry thinking about how big of a disaster that day was.

-These days, I’m a huge fan of tattoos.
+I’m a huge fan of tattoos.
 I’m pretty much the worst person ever to ask for advice about whether or not you should get inked; I’m almost guaranteed to emphatically support you.
-I currently have 5 tattoos, all fairly small, but I am beginning the process of getting a sleeve.
+I currently have 5 tattoos, all fairly small, but I am beginning the process of getting a sleeve on my right arm (where three of my tattoos are).
 I absolutely love my ink, and there’s a story behind each tattoo.

 I’m a theologian by nature.
 “Who is God?
 And what does it matter?” are basically my default settings.
 It makes me really fun at parties.

 There is so much more for you to learn and discover about me, a lot of which you will find sprinkled throughout my blog.
 For now, though, I’ll offer you this fun list of ice breaker questions that I simply can’t resist answering:

 What is your biggest fear?

 Well, as pitiful as this is: I’m terrified of people in full-body costumes.
 Mascots?
 They give me literal, actual, real-life panic attacks.
 I’ve also always been afraid of a tree falling on me.

 What did you want to be when you grew up?

 Five-year-old Nikki wanted to be a singing/acting veterinarian.
 I thought I could balance it all.